Edward Arnold (publisher)

-Edward Arnold Publishers Ltd was a British publishing house with its head office in London.
+Edward Arnold Publishers Ltd is a British publishing house with its head office in London.
 The firm had published books for over 100 years.
 It was acquired by Hodder & Stoughton in 1987 and became part of the Hodder Education group in 2001.
 In 2006, Hodder Arnold sold its academic journals to SAGE Publications.
-In 2012, Hodder Education sold its medical and higher education lines, including Arnold, to Taylor & Francis.
+In 2009, Hodder Education sold its higher education lists in Media and Communications, History and English Literature, including many Arnold titles, to Bloomsbury Academic.
+In 2012, Hodder Education sold its medical and higher education lines, including the remainder of Arnold, to Taylor & Francis.
 Edward Arnold published books and journals for students, academics and professionals.